Author – Alex Wolfram

 Democrats (Blue) vs Republicans (Red):

-While Republicans have ALWAYS been civil rights champions, mirroring biblical scriptures of all men being created equal (Conservatives being the party known for strong biblical values), whereas the Democratic Party has a long history of racism, slavery, lynching, segregation, and oppression.
+This is not intended to be that of a slam on Liberals, as much as just pointing out the hypocrisy.
+Republicans have a long history of being civil rights champions, that all men are created equal (as per biblical origin and being a strong biblical party), the Democratic Party has a long history of racism, slavery, lynching, segregation, and oppression.
 Their narrative today is that Republicans are fascists, racists, misogynists, homophobes, sexists, xenophobes, and so on.
-Founded in 1828, the Democrats website completely ignores the first 100 years of its racist legacy and patterns today:
+The Democratic parties’ own website completely ignores the first 100+ years of its racist legacy.
+This page is simply intended as a counter to that narrative hypocrisy of its recent switch to racial inclusion.

 - Late 1700s: Federalists Party vs. Anti-Federalists Party